AdguardTeam/KnowledgeBaseDNS/docs/private-dns/connect-devices/routers/mikrotik.md

         94.140.14.59

     - Set *Allow Remote Requests* to *Yes* (this is crucial for DoH to function)
-    - In the field Use DoH server, enter Private AdGuard DNS server URL: `https://d.adguard-dns.com/dns-query/*******`
+    - - In the *Use DoH server* field, enter the URL of the private AdGuard DNS server: `https://d.adguard-dns.com/dns-query/*******`
     - Click *OK*

 1. Create Static DNS Records:
-    - Create Static DNS Records:

     - In the *DNS Settings*, click *Static*
     - Click *Add New*
     - Set *Name* to d.adguard-dns.com
     - Set *Type* to A
     - Set *Address* to 94.140.14.49
     - Set *TTL* to 1d 00:00:00
-    - Repeat the process to create an identical entry but with *Address* set to 94.140.14.59
+    - Repeat the process to create an identical entry, but with *Address* set to 94.140.14.59

 1. Disable Peer DNS on DHCP Client: